REST API

 currentstringNoInstalled version as exact semver.
 When valid, the response includes smallestSafeUpgrade: the lowest safe version strictly greater than current.
 Invalid semver → 400.

-releaseNotesflagNoWhen 1, true, or yes (case-insensitive), the response may include a releaseNotes object with summaries fetched from GitHub for tags matching latestSafe / smallestSafeUpgrade.
+releaseNotesflagNoWhen 1, true, or yes (case-insensitive), the response may include a releaseNotes object with summaries fetched from GitHub for tags matching latestSafe and smallestSafeUpgrade.
 Expect slower responses; entries may be missing if the repo has no matching release.

 Response body